-As the US authority on UPC implementation and global provider of digital barcodes, Bar Code Graphics receives hundreds of calls and emails every day from companies confused on how to go about obtaining UPC barcodes.
+As the US authority on UPC implementation and global provider of digital barcodes, Bar Code Graphics receives hundreds of calls and emails every day from companies confused on how to go about obtaining UPCs (GTINs) and genarate UPC barcodes.
 This informational website is the starting point to understand the importance of a brand licensed U.P.C.
-Company Prefix and how to buy UPC barcodes.
+Company Prefix and how to make UPC barcodes.

 In today’s global marketplace retailers, wholesalers, and online marketplaces, such as Amazon, require a unique identifier to be assigned for every product.
 Unlike a supplier’s proprietary part number, the required identifier needs to be globally unique and adhere to a worldwide standard.
 For the United States, this product identifier is the UPC barcode (GTIN-12.)
 A UPC number normally consists of two primary components: a U.P.C.
 Company Prefix and a Product Number.

 Obtaining and implementing UPC barcodes for your products is an easy five-step process: